64kramsystem/personal_notes/topics/visual_studio_code.md

 Make sure to configure the right cmake binary (e.g. if provided via python).

 When a project is opened, the extension will perform a build dry run; it's better to run build (make) the project before, since some operations may be performed (e.g. generating files), that the dry run doesn't.

-NOT VERIFIED: the option `c_cpp_properties.json#compileCommands` may apply to this build type.

 ### Manually set Includes/Macros